The 25 Best Travel Accessories for Europe

 In this day and age, staying connected is more of a necessity rather than a luxury.
 And though it might even seem tempting to plan to go to Europe and be able to turn off your phone and get away from it all, the fact of the matter is that having a data plan makes travelling throughout Europe so much easier.

-And this is why having a good international SIM card with data is an absolute must-have Europe travel accessory.
+And this is why having a good international SIM card with data is an absolute must-have.

 It is also a great idea to pre-order a SIM to your home before you leave, so that way you can be connected as soon as you land and not waste any of your valuable holiday time trying to get an affordable data plan.

-Another of the electronic Europe travel necessities, a power bank can be absolutely essential while one the road, especially if you want to make sure that your many devices are properly charged.
+Another one of my electronic travel necessities, a power bank can be absolutely essential while on the road, especially if you want to make sure that your many devices are properly charged.

 A power bank is one of those items that you don’t think you will need until you absolutely need it, however, it will become an invaluable asset to any of your holidays — and your everyday life!

 This is especially helpful if you plan to visit places like the UK, Malta or Cyprus along with other European countries, as they use different plug types to the rest of Europe.
-If you’re looking for the best travel converter for Europe, we also recommend finding one that has USB cables so you can easily charge your devices.
+I also recommend finding one that has USB slots so you can easily charge your devices.

 With a mobile hotspot, you never need to be at the mercy of a shoddy hotel connection or worry about the safety of an open wireless network.
-There are numerous mobile WiFi hotspots for travel available out there, but we recommend the GlocalMe G4 Mobile Hotspot for the best all-around features.
+There are numerous mobile WiFi hotspots for travel available out there, but I like the GlocalMe G4 Mobile Hotspot for the best all-around features.

 Whether you want to block out noise on your long-haul flight, want to listen to music while on a train, or want to block out the snoring of a hostel bunkmate, a pair of noise-cancelling can be an invaluable addition to your Europe luggage.